 Literal Characters and Special Characters

 The simplest regex consists of only literal characters.
 Certain characters have special meanings in a regex and have to be escaped.
 Escaping rules may get a bit complicated when using regexes in software source code.
-How to enter non-printable characters.

 How a Regex Engine Works Internally